50+ Examples of Greetings in English

 • I am good!
 I missed you too, dear.

-Note: Don’t say anything that mentions someone’s age (i.e., senior citizen, old man, etc.) since it may sound impolite to some people.
+Note: Don’t mention someone’s age (i.e., senior citizen, old man, etc.) since it may sound impolite to some people.
 To many people, age is just a number.
-However, to learn to ask about someone’s age without offending them, you can read another post titled How o Ask Someone About Their Age.
+However, to learn to ask about someone’s age without offending them, you can read another post titled How to Ask Someone About Their Age.

 examples of greetings